Edb83/moose-juice/README.md

 <span id="context"></span>

 ## Context
 Smoking will kill you.
-Anyone who smokes should use vaping as an enjoyable means to kick the habit.
-The only risk is taking up a different, albeit infinitely safter habit.
+Anyone who smokes should explore vaping as an enjoyable means to kick the habit.
+The only risk is taking up a different, albeit much safter habit.

-With that out of the way (and in spite of the bizarre public health stances taken by countries around the world), vaping has become mainstream.
-It caters to a variety of users with very different wants and expectations, from the older generation just looking to improve their health, to the hobbyists spending vast sums on their hardware.There are many online vaping stores out there, but they tend to be busy and bloated, selling anything you might ever need but with little style.
+Vaping has become mainstream.
+The userbase is broad and has varied wants and expectations, from the older generation looking to quit the habit, to the hobbyists spending vast sums on their hardware.
+There are many online vaping stores out there, but they tend to be busy and bloated, selling anything you might ever need but with little style.
 The simplest and most crucial part of the industry is the e-liquid itself, and that's where Moose Juice comes in.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>